 Dropbox syncs across all your devices and includes unlimited file versioning and history.
 The app downloads to your computer and appears in your folder structure like an external drive.
 You can use this feature to access any of your files or drag and drop local files to the cloud.
 Share files with other users via a private link visible to only those you share it with.
 Syncing features have historically caused some problems, especially if you try to sync large amounts of data to your desktop and back.
 This can slow down your computer, so companies with huge data stores may want to selectively sync their data.

-Dropbox Business starts at 2TB of storage for the Standard plan, but Advanced and Enterprise plans receive unlimited storage in the cloud.
+Dropbox Business starts at 5TB of storage for the Standard plan, but Advanced and Enterprise plans receive unlimited storage in the cloud.
 Dropbox makes moving between personal, business, and enterprise-level plans easy by transferring your account to the new plan without changing file configurations.

 Google Drive for Business plans start at 30GB of storage per user at the Basic level, while Business and Enterprise plans give users unlimited storage with some extra features.
-Because Google Drive is part of the G Suite of tools, you also get GMail, Sheets, Slides, and conferencing features included, but documents, images, or files you build in those apps will use some of your storage.
+Because Google Drive is part of the G Suite of tools, you also get GMail, Sheets, Slides, and communication features included, but documents, images, or files you build in those apps will use some of your storage.

 Encryption and Security